amuttsch/go-idasen/README.md

     $ go-idasen delete sit

+To move the desk to a specific height:

+    $ go-idasen move 0.8

 Assuming the config file is populated to move the desk to sitting position:

     $ go-idasen sit